Do you use interactive notebooks for grammar lessons? I had luck with middle school students and interactive notebooks.

 I was very wrong.
 Not only have I used interactive notebooks with my students, but I have also used them with my own children.
 Grammar can come alive with interactive notebooks, and as someone who loves to teach grammar, I want to reach as many students as possible.

 The versatility never ends: color-coding pages, using tabs, creating a table of contents.
 I have found that not only do students understand the concepts, but they also learn important soft skills.
+Students enjoy the hands-on grammar pieces and because they spend so much time on their notebooks, they become invested in the process.

 As I use these versatile tools, teachers ask me questions about them.
 As I experiment and create and learn, I have developed these tips for using interactive notebooks.
 Below, I outlined ideas to make interactive notebooks for grammar (and writing!) useful.